Tech-at-DU/React-Redux-Tetris-Tutorial/P06-Controls/readme.md

 ![initial-controls](assets/initial-controls.png)

-Obviously these controls don't do anything yet, but we'll build them out in a future chapter
+Obviously, these controls don't do anything yet, but we'll build them out in a future chapter

 # Now Commit